Chow-its-hoot: Status

 As a result of Chowitsuit's generosity, he earned status amongst Lummis.
 This status led Whatcom County pioneers to consider Chowitsuit Chief of the Lummi Tribe.
 However, his contemporary tribal members referred to Chow-its-hoot as a "speaker", meaning he spoke on behalf of his people.
 Speakers visited clan matriarchs (traditionally with a secondary listener) and listened to their concerns.
 Thereafter, speakers were expected to repeat concerns on behalf of the clans as they heard them.

+"Chow-its-Hoot" was referred to Chief as a title of respect too with King Chief Henry Kwina as well, as Marion Helen Henry Kwina spoke of how her father was a "strong warrior from old ancient blood that was superstitious."

 Naming of Whatcom Falls/County

 Chow-its-hoot made friends with the first "hwa-ni-tum" ("non-Native" in Lummi) to settle in the area, Russell Peabody.
 Peabody was looking for a waterfall on which he could build a saw mill.
 Chow-its-hoot explained that the Lummis had no word for "waterfall" and that he was looking for "whatcom", which means "loud water" in Lummi language.
 So, Chowitsuit directed Peabody to a waterfall that would later be named "Whatcom Falls" and Peabody proceeded to build the first saw mill there.